-But as with anything else in life, as well as written rules, design has a number of unwritten rules.
-Many of us only learn these from bitter experience when breaking them.
+But as with anything else in life, alongside those written rules are a number of unwritten rules.
+Many of us only learn these from bitter experience, after unwittingly breaking one.
 So to save you the anguish, we asked some top designers to reveal the secrets that can help turn you from a good designer into a great one.

 Who do you work for?
 Your client.
 Who knows their business better than anyone?
 Your client.
-"Leave your ego at the door," says Adam Morris, senior designer at Made By Many.
+"Leave your ego at the door," says Adam Morris, design lead at Made By Many.
 "It's the user who is the final judge of whether your design is successful."

-Adds Graham McDonnell, senior digital designer at Stickyeyes: "Design is always subjective and although you might be on the bleeding edge of the latest design trends, your client usually knows their audience better than you."
+Adds Graham McDonnell, international creative director for The New York Times: "Design is always subjective and although you might be on the bleeding edge of the latest design trends, your client usually knows their audience better than you."

 "Agree the level of output up front," says Ben Woolf, head of creative brand experience at RPM.
 "It sounds obvious, but so many projects are started in earnest without having this agreed."

-When you're developing a design there's still nothing more intuitive that a fist full of pens and some paper.
-"It helps focus the mind, frees you from the distractions and encourages you to think about content," say Michael Ibrahim Heins, designer at Lewis.
+While there are plenty of great prototyping tools around, when you first start developing a design there's still nothing more intuitive that a fist full of pens and some paper.
+"It helps focus the mind, frees you from the distractions and encourages you to think about content," say digital designer Michael Ibrahim Heins.
 "Thought hits paper immediately and stops you worrying about which typeface to choose and how big your column needs to be."

 Creatives agree that computers can sometimes be limiting rather than liberating.
-"Computers limit your vision to what has already been created, not the possibilities of what can be created," says Ed Bolton, design director at Fitch.
+"Computers limit your vision to what has already been created, not the possibilities of what can be created," says Ed Bolton, creative director at BrandCap.

 06. It's OK to start again